Gtk.LayoutManager¶

 - Structure:

-Layout managers are delegate classes that handle the preferred size and the allocation of a widget.
+Handles the preferred size and allocation for children of a widget.

 You typically subclass